NBA Rumors: LeBron James, Nerlens Noel ‘Plotting Ways To End Up Together’ In 2018 Free Agency

 “Where is Noel going to have the surgery?
 In Cleveland, hometown of LeBron James and a headquarters for agent Rich Paul, who reps both LeBron and Noel and yeah, it’s kind of an open secret now that the fellas are plotting ways to end up together, maybe next July 1 via free agency to the Los Angeles Lakers.”

 Signing Nerlens Noel makes sense for the Lakers, especially with both Brook Lopez and Andrew Bogut hitting the free agency market next summer.
-According to Dan Feldman of NBC Sports, Noel’s defense and athleticism will complement the transition skills of LeBron James and Lonzo Ball.
-However, unlike Lopez, Noel is a non-shooter which will greatly affect the Lakers’ floor-spacing.
+According to NBC Sports, Noel’s defense and athleticism will complement the transition skills of LeBron James and Lonzo Ball.
+However, unlike Lopez, Noel is a non-shooter, which will greatly affect the Lakers’ floor-spacing.

 With Noel expected to demand a max salary, it remains questionable if the Lakers will set him as their main priority next to James.
 Having James on their team means the Lakers are ready to win the title next season.
 Noel may have the potential to become one of the best centers in the league, but the Lakers will surely look for a better player who will be available in the free agency market.
 Other potential targets for the Lakers include DeMarcus Cousins, Paul George, and DeAndre Jordan.